 In this article, we will shed light on the filming locations that serve as the backdrop of Old Guy.
 But first, we have to understand the storyline and know how the events of this American action comedy unfold.
 Here is what it is all about!

-Old Guy follows the comeback of Danny Dolinski, an outgoing contract killer who knows his worth and very much believes in his unparalleled talent for the job.
+Old Guy follows Danny Dolinski’s comeback.
+He is an outgoing contract killer who knows his worth and believes in his unparalleled talent for the job.
 His employer, The Company, assigns him to train Gen Z newcomer Wihlborg, a promising but somewhat weirdo element.

-Thrilled by the offer, Dolinski is pulled back into crime but later discovers the actual motive of The Company—to take down the old guard.
+Thrilled by the offer, Dolinski is pulled back into crime but later discovers The Company’s actual motive—to take down the old guard.
 However, the experienced Dolinski and the brilliant Gen Z newcomer Wihlborg could, with the help of club manager Anata, turn it all back on The Company.

 Take a Look at the Cast of Old Guy